 The Center for World University Rankings (CWUR) is a consulting organization for higher education based in the United Arab Emirates.
 CWUR published its first world ranking of higher education institutions in 2012.
 This ranking has a reputation for assigning weightings to indicators other than the traditional ‘publications’ and ‘citations’.
 For instance, it also features ‘quality of education’ and ‘alumni employment’.
 Furthermore, it does not rely on surveys conducted or data provided by universities themselves.
 The ranking is based on 7 indicators, calculated on the basis of data from independent public sources.
 These sources include research publications and research citations according to Clarivate Analytics (40%), major international prizes awarded to alumni (25%) and academic staff (10%), and CEO positions held by alumni in companies listed in the Forbes Global 2000 (25%).
 In 2022-2023, the University of Groningen ranked 105th.

 > CWUR World University Rankings

-U-Multirank (UMR) is technically not a ranking but an online tool used to compare higher education institutions from over 70 different countries.
-They are compared on the basis of a great number of indicators within 5 different dimensions (Teaching and Learning, Research, Knowledge transfer, International Orientation and Regional Engagement).
+U-Multirank (UMR) is technically not a ranking but an online tool used to compare higher education institutions from 92 different countries.
+They are compared on the basis of (self-selectable selections of) 40 indicators within 5 different dimensions (Teaching and Learning, Research, Knowledge transfer, International Orientation and Regional Engagement).
 UMR was developed by a consortium consisting of the Center for Higher Education Policy Studies (CHEPS) in Twente, the Centre for Higher Education (CHE) in Germany and the Centre for Science and Technology Studies (CWTS) in Leiden.
-In the 2019 edition, the University of Groningen ranked 1st in the Netherlands.
-The University achieved the highest score on 16 indicators – all 6 indicators in the International Orientation dimension, 6 of the 10 Research indicators, and 4 of the 9 Knowledge Transfer indicators.
+When the scores on all 40 indicators are summed, the University of Groningen achieved 6th place among 1224 medium or very large public institutions offering bachelor's, master's and PhD programs.
+The UG ranked 1st in the Netherlands.